September 24, 2019 3 min read 1 Comment

 With so many moisturizers out there, we want to help you find the best one for your skin's unique needs.
 So we’ve decided to demystify bodily hydrators and tell you the difference between our four favourite ways to stay soft and supple all year long.
 This means you can grab the right bottle, tub or tube when your skin is craving a drink.

 Creams have less water and are thicker than body lotions.
-They are best for a moisture boost and work well on dry skin areas like elbows, hands and feet.
+They're great as a moisture boost when your skin is feeling particularly parched and work well on extra dry areas like elbows, hands and feet.

 Comments will be approved before showing up.